World Cup 2026: Thomas Partey Faces Court Hearing Before Ghana vs Panama Clash

 - Canada's Federal Court is set to hear Thomas Partey's visa denial case after Ghana moved to challenge the decision

-- The former Arsenal midfielder was prevented from entering Canada because of his pending legal issues in the United Kingdom
+- The former Arsenal midfielder was prevented from entering the country amid his pending legal issues in the United Kingdom

-- Meanwhile, the rest of Ghana's squad has safely arrived in Toronto and is fully focused on preparations for their opener against Panama
+- Meanwhile, the rest of Ghana's squad has arrived in Toronto and is fully focused on preparations for their game against Panama

 Ghana's hopes of having Thomas Partey available for their 2026 World Cup opener against Panama have received a significant boost, with a Canadian court set to hear an urgent application concerning the midfielder's entry into the country.

-With just hours separating the Black Stars from their Group L showdown at Toronto's BMO Field, the legal battle surrounding Partey's participation has taken centre stage.
+With just hours separating the Black Stars from their Group L showdown at Toronto's BMO Field on June 18, the legal battle surrounding Partey's participation has taken centre stage.

-The Ghanaian government has appealed to Canada's Federal Court following the decision to deny the 33-year-old entry into the country for the tournament opener.
+The Ghanaian government has appealed to Canada's Federal Court following the decision to deny the 33-year-old entry into the country for the tournament opener on Thursday.

 Source: Getty Images